Måneskin

 Måneskin has released three studio albums, Il ballo della vita (2018), Teatro d'ira: Vol. I (2021), and Rush!
 (2023), plus an extended play Chosen (2017), and 13 singles, which have topped Italian and European music charts.
 They have received 34 platinum and seven gold certifications from FIMI, and had sold over a million records in Italy before their post-Eurovision breakthrough.
 Previously, the band's most successful Italian single was "Torna a casa".
 In 2021, Måneskin became the first Italian rock band to reach the top 10 on the UK Singles Chart, with the songs "Zitti e buoni", "I Wanna Be Your Slave" and a cover of The Four Seasons' "Beggin'" reaching the top 10 on the Billboard Global Excl.
 U.S. chart, receiving multiple international certifications for sales of over three million copies internationally, and four million in total.
 They received their first Grammy nomination in the Best New Artist category at the 2023 Grammy Awards.

 As of 2022, Måneskin have sold an estimated 40 million copies worldwide and garnered four billion streams across all streaming platforms, and six diamond, 133 platinum, and 34 gold certifications.
+The band has been on an unannounced hiatus since 2024, with each member pursuing solo ventures in the meantime, and a reunion is scheduled for 2027.